jofraley/Hacking_JavaScript/labs/review/lab1.md

 ###Bonus

-* Experiment with different HTML, CSS, JavaScript
+* Experiment with different HTML, CSS, JavaScript.
+Use [W3Schools](http://w3schools.com) as a resource to help.
 * CSS:  Change the whole page background to a color besides white (body)
 * HTML:  Modify the table to show the last and first names of two people in class (table)
 * JavaScript:  Change the onclick to show an alert box (alert)